What are Safety Instrumented Systems?

 The Safety Life cycle is an important concept that must be understood clearly.
 It recognizes that “Safety” is not like a standard product or service that one gets out of the box, but rather that it is the result of a process which is closely integrated with the lifecycle of the process plant that it protects.

-The picture shows the Safety Life-cycle, as outlined in the well accepted IEC 61511 standard (ISA S84), which is the currently accepted standard all over the world for Functional Safety in the Process Industry.
+The picture shows the Safety Life-cycle, as outlined in the well accepted IEC 61511 standard (ISA S84 in the United States), which is the currently accepted standard all over the world for Functional Safety in the Process Industry.
 Process industries are those where bulk materials get processed rather than discrete parts.
 Examples are industries such as Oil and Gas, Petroleum Refining, Chemicals manufacturing, Pharmaceutical APIs, Pulp & Paper and similar.

 The different parts of the Safety Life Cycle are called as “phases”.